 After high school, Val earned a full scholarship to the University of Nebraska where she was a three-time All-Big 8 selection, Big 8 Player of the Year, two-time All-American, a Honda-Brodrick Award nominee, and the setter for the 1989 National Runner-Up Team as well as the 1990 Final Four Semi-Finalist Team.
 At Nebraska, Val set several school volleyball records, many of which held up for over 15 years.
 After college, Val trained with the USA Women's National team in San Diego, CA.

 While at Nebraska, Coach Warrior obtained a Bachelor’s of Science in Physical Education and Health Education.
 She also has her EC-12 Physical Education, Secondary Health Education, and USAV Cap II Coach certifications.

-Val and her husband, Steve, a U.S. Air Force graduate and pilot, have been married for 21 years.
+Val and her husband, Steve, a U.S. Air Force Academy graduate and pilot, have been married for 22 years.
 Together they have three children.
-Akia is a red-shirt freshman Volleyball player at Belmont University in Nashville, Maya is a senior at Central High School and is a DA Soccer player for the Dallas Texans and committed to play soccer at UTEP in the spring, and Cade is a sophomore basketball player for Central High School in Keller.
+Akia is a red-shirt sophomore Volleyball player at Belmont University in Nashville studying Exercise Science, Maya is a freshman Soccer player at UTEP studying Micro Biological Sciences, and Cade is a junior basketball player for Central High School in Keller.